 You can determine the particle density of the powder mixture by using the equation density = (mass/volume).

 Place a filter on the scale and note the mass.

 Measure out at least a 25-mg of scoop of the powder mixture by placing it on a scale until the scale reads the desired amount over the observed mass of the filter.
 For example, to get a hefty 5-g sample given a 0.05-g filter, the total mass must reach 5.05 g (5,050 mg).
 Set the powder mixture and the filter beneath it aside.

-Place a graduated cylinder on the scale and note the weight.
+Place a graduated cylinder on the scale and note the mass.
 Add 25 milliliters (ml) of liquid to the graduated cylinder.
-Determine the weight of the liquid by itself by subtracting the weight of the graduated cylinder from the weight reading on the scale.
+As with the powder, determine the mass of the liquid by itself by subtracting the mass of the graduated cylinder from the mass reading on the scale.

 Determine the density of the liquid by dividing the mass of the liquid by the 25 ml volume.
 Write this density number down and label it DL.

 Add the 5 g of powder to the pycnometer and weigh the pycnometer, stopper and powder on the scale.
 A pycnometer contains a stopper and a small capillary tube that sucks out any excess air in a mixture.
 Write down this mass and label it M1.